Saibot393/notebook/README.md

   ![imag](https://imgur.com/ZSiCMgD.jpg)

 - #### Chat notes:
-  A chat notes allowing all users that can edit the notes to chat with all users that can see the note.
+  A chat allowing all users that can edit the note to chat with all users that can see the note.
 The chat colors are based on the user colors.

   ![imag](https://imgur.com/buP7bHm.jpg)